— Local tourism dollars set to rise sharply with a successful November vote

 We are privileged to receive a tremendous amount of support from businesses and individuals from around the County, as well as bi-partisan support from our elected officials.
 Please remember to vote YES on November 8.
 Success is critical for the future of the tourism industry in Jefferson County.

-— ARTICLE BY: Christian Asam and Annette Gavin
+— Submitted by Christian Asam and Annette Gavin